zydee3/stockdb/README.md

 # StockDB - Personal Financial Market Database

-StockDB is a lightweight financial market data collection and storage solution designed for individual analysts and researchers.
-Data is stored in an intuitive structure that aligns with how individuals naturally think about stock information.
+StockDB is a lightweight financial market data collection and storage solution designed for personal or small-scale environments.
+The system follows an intuitive data model that mirrors how individuals naturally think about stock information, ensuring queries are both intuitive and efficient.

-## Core Design Philosophy

-StockDB prioritizes reliability and intuitive data organization within modest resource constraints.
-Rather than attempting to compete with enterprise-scale solutions, we focus on:

-1. Simplicity: Clear, understandable architecture that's easy to maintain
-2. Reliability: Simple and effective consistency and error handling.
-3. Intuitive Design: The implementation should be intuitive.
-4. Efficient: Optimized for personal or small-scale environments.

-## System Architecture
+## StockDB Architecture

-StockDB implements a CRD-based scheduler (Kubernetes-inspired) architecture with 3 core components:
+StockDB follows a Kubernetes-inspired architecture with two primary components:

+1. `stockd`: A daemon service that orchestrates data collection through a manager and worker pool
+2. `stockctl`: A command-line interface tool for interacting with the daemon

+Users submit data collection jobs by creating YAML configuration files and applying them through stockctl, similar to how Kubernetes handles Custom Resource Definitions (CRDs).

+### Stockd Service

-### 1. Manager
+1. Manager:

-The manager handles job scheduling and processing:
-- Accepts Custom Resource Definitions (CRDs) that define data collection tasks.
+   - Processes and validates incoming job definitions
+   - Schedules jobs based on priority and resource availability
-- Monitors job status and handles job completion failures.
+   - Monitors job execution and handles failure scenarios

-### 2. Job Queue
+   - Maintains job state and provides status updates
+   - Implements configurable retry policies for failed jobs
+   - Provides persistence to protect against service interruptions
-A light weight priority queue that:
+2. Job Queue: A light weight priority queue that:
-- Orders jobs by priority.
-- Holds pending and incomplete jobs for workers to consume.
+   - Maintains prioritized pending and in-progress jobs

-### 3. Workers
+   - Supports configurable job priorities
+   - Supports efficient job batching for optimal resource utilization
-A job processor that:
+3. Workers: A job processor that:

-- Accepts job batches from the job queue.
+   - Executes data collection jobs from multiple financial data sources
-- Standardizes collected data into a consistent format.
+   - Standardizes collected data into a consistent internal format
+   - Implements rate limiting and backoff strategies for API calls
+   - Performs data validation before storage
-- Writes completed batches to the database.
+   - Optimizes batch writes to the database
+4. Communication
+   - Listenes on a Unix socket for local communication with `stockctl`
-- Reports the job status to the Manager.
+   - Implements well-defined communication for job submission and status queries
+   - Provides graceful shutdown and request metrics for monitoring and logging

+### Stockctl Command-line Tool

+- Creates, submits, monitors, and manages data collection jobs
+- Validates job configurations before submission
+- Supports real-time status monitoring of running jobs
+- Offers job management capabilities (pause, resume, cancel)

 ## Workflow Examples